Free printable Charcuterie board shopping list so you don’t forget anything at the store. How to make a Charcuterie board for beginners.

 If you “know me” you know that I am frugal.
 Expensive doesn’t always mean better y’all.
 You too can make this as a large or mini charcuterie board for each individual guest.
 The ingredients would remain the same, it would just be served on different sizes of wooden boards.

 In this post I will provide a shopping list for you that can be printed out and brought to the store.
 Also if you are new to making one of these I will explain the 101 of how it is done.
-Easier than you’d think and once you get the hang of it, and have the right items, you can make them for any holiday!!
+Easier than you’d think and once you get the hang of it, and have the right items, you can make any of our Charcuterie Board Ideas for Party for any occasion!!

 How to Make a Charcuterie Board